 This is a slightly sweetened variation with a very pretty garnish.

-Make a classic martini or a vodka martini, and garnish with a single maraschino cherry.
+Make a classic martini or a vodka martini, and garnish it with a single maraschino cherry.

-If you’re going to pour this one, I would also recommend adding a teaspoon or two of the maraschino syrup to really enhance the flavour and add to the sweetness.
+I would also recommend adding a teaspoon or two of the maraschino syrup to really enhance the flavour and add to the sweetness.

 #19 The Limoncello Martini